 -The truck driver’s logbook or electronic logging device

 Many truck accidents that seem like unavoidable are actually the result of truck driver negligence.
 For this reason, it is imperative that victims of semi-truck crashes have their case reviewed by an experienced lawyer as soon as they can.
-To meet with one of our Minnesota truck accident attorneys, attorneys, call McEwen & Kestner, PLLC today at 651-224-3833 or send us an email through our online contact form.
+To meet with one of our Florida truck accident attorneys, attorneys, call McEwen & Kestner, PLLC today at 651-224-3833 or send us an email through our online contact form.